GitLab CI/CD Functions

 step: ./path/to/my-step

-Load a step from a Git repository by supplying the URL and revision (commit, branch, or tag) of the repository.
-You can also specify the relative directory of the step inside the repository.
-If the URL is specified without a directory, then step.yml is loaded from the root folder of the repository.
+Load a function from a Git repository by supplying the URL and revision (commit, branch, or tag) of the repository.
+You can also specify the relative directory and filename of the function in the steps folder of the repository.
+If the URL is specified without a directory, then step.yml is loaded from the steps folder.

 For example: